JacobCWBillings/Complexity72h_Wavelets/README.md

 # Complexity72h_Wavelets
 A short workshop on the use of wavlet transforms

-Considers the use of continuous wavelet transforms, discrete wavelet transforms, and dual-tree continuous wavelet transforms.
+Considers the use of continuous wavelet transforms, discrete wavelet transforms, and dual-tree complex wavelet transforms.